formikaio/themes/README.md

 ```
 > Widget tpl is located in "resources/themes/[theme]/widgets/{widget-tpl}.{extension}"

-> The file name can be demo.php, demo.blade.php or demo.twig.php
+> The file name can be demo.php or demo.blade.php

 Now you will see a widget class at /app/Widgets/WidgetDemo.php